asliddinxanov/OpenCV_Sign-Language.py/README.md

 We then convert this piece of code into a module.
 We can import this module into any python project that we are working on and it will perform hand tracking.

+## Introduction

+To create the program that will perform hand tracking, we will need two Python libraries.
+These are openCV.

+We will use openCV to perform operations associated with computer vision.
+We will use MediaPipe to perform the actual hand detection and tracking on our input image.
+We will finally need an IDE.
+For this tutorial, we will use the Pycharm IDE.

+This tutorial will be divided into two parts.
+The first part will focus on how to create a program that does hand tacking.
+The second part will focus on how to turn the program into a module.
+A person using Windows, Linux, or macOS can follow through.